 Udog is based on a game created by the early settlers of Quebec and was developed by Carl Kresge.
 It consists of two decks of basic playing cards, 32 marbles (and various colors), 8 interlocking game board pieces, a six-sided die, and four-player reference cards.

 The rules of the game are quite simple at first, but it quickly turns into a challenging battle of wits.
 The players will form their own teams and will rotate their tokens clockwise around the board according to the value of the cards.
 Whichever team gets all eight tokens back home, wins the game.
 It may sound simple, but then again it’s not.
 It involves plenty of strategies, time as well as luck.
 Still, this is a good thing as it promotes conversation, and at times, exhilarating “table talk.”
 The game can have between 2 to 8 players.

-Now here’s something that the whole family would love on a game night or rainy day.
 It’s a classic puzzle game that features 2D and 3D challenges of progressive difficulty and is another game of strategy and wits, but all around fun nonetheless.
 There are over 12 colorful wooden pieces, a manual, and over 500 challenges for you to solve.

 When you really get into it, you and your family can keep at it for hours and hours, without ever getting bored.
 Your objective is to fill up space on the board, which can vary depending on where are the “slider” piece will be placed.
 Although initially quite easy, it gets tougher when the playable space starts getting smaller.
 This is the part where it’s tricky to the point that your brain will get a fuse.
 But it also encourages exciting problem-solving sessions.
 This is something that will bolster your child’s weak mathematical skills and take them to the next level.